The astronomical alignment you can see in the night sky this weekend

 PEORIA, Ill.
 (WMBD) – Venus has been very bright in the western sky, the brightest of every star or planet during the first part of the night.
 And over the upcoming weekend, it will be part of an astronomical alignment with the moon and another planet.

-The two-night event will begin Saturday, March 25, with the crescent moon appearing above Venus and topped off by Mars high in the western sky.
+The two-night event began Saturday, March 25, with the crescent moon appearing above Venus and topped off by Mars high in the western sky.

 On the evening of Sunday, March 26, the moon will “split” the two planets.